 Rothschild wealth alone is estimated at $500 trillion.

 Keeping the America public ignorant of why debt crises and threatened government shutdowns are a semi-automatic ruse aimed at social programs; reinforcing that cherished ignorance is a vital function of mainstream corporate media (MSM).
 Prevailing “see no evil, hear no evil, speak no evil” public attitudes toward the Fed are boosted by the trouble decent people have even imagining such an epic crime…there must be a law!
 Then, there’s faith…I really want to believe the Fed is part of the federal government.
+There are some ways to get out of debt, like Debt consolidation can help.
+You can pay your all debt using debt consolidation loan.

 No matter how many times former Fed Chairman Alan Greenspan and others remind us that the Fed is an untouchable independent agency, people like to believe what they want to believe, regardless.